 Like WPForms, it would be great to have a flexible pricing package where you could select exactly which add-ons you wanted.
 Unfortunately, Gravity Forms has the same type of pricing structure where you get bundles of add-ons.

-Gravity Forms has three annual price plans.
+Gravity Forms has three annual price plans, starting at $59/year.

 The user interface of WPForms is much better than Gravity Forms.
 It’s much easier to navigate, and there’s a natural flow to creating your forms.
 You also get a set of handy form templates to get you up and running.